kjolley/BIGSdb_documentation/dbase_setup.rst

 =========================
 The first admin user needs to be manually added to the users table of the database.
 Connect to the database using psql and add the following (changing details to suit the user).::

- INSERT INTO users (id,user_name,surname,first_name,email,affiliation,status,date_entered,datestamp,curator) VALUES (1,'keith','Jolley','Keith','keith.jolley@zoo.ox.ac.uk','University of Oxford, UK','admin','today','today',1);
+ INSERT INTO users (id, user_name, surname, first_name, email, affiliation, status, date_entered, datestamp, curator) VALUES (1, 'keith', 'Jolley', 'Keith', 'keith.jolley@zoo.ox.ac.uk', 'University of Oxford, UK', 'admin', 'now', 'now', 1);

 If you are using built-in authentication, set the password for this user using the add_user.pl script.
 This encrypts the password to a hash and stores this within the authentication database.
 Other users can be added by the admin user from the curation interface accessible from http://your_website/cgi-bin/private/bigscurate.pl?db=test_db (or wherever you have located your bigscurate.pl script).